tflo-tflo/HCDE-539/02-individual-builds.md

 ---

+<span id="wildcard"></span>

 ## Wildcard
 Wildcard (your choice): Create one more build using any of the above components, or anything else you find in your kit.
 Experiment!
 Some possibilities are: a potentiometer for analog input, PWM fading with LEDs, enhancing the temperature sensor demo, a sound buzzer, etc. Use the serial monitor to show what is going on.

+---

+## Process & Learnings
+* The meaning of HIGH (in reference to a pin) is somewhat different depending on whether a pin is set to an INPUT or OUTPUT.
+[See Arduino documentation.](https://docs.arduino.cc/language-reference/en/variables/constants/highLow/)
+*